Robin-Hoodie/invoice-payment/README.md

 We need these environment variables in the application as they are used for connecting to the MongoDB container.

 More info on the above can be found in [the mongo image docs](https://hub.docker.com/_/mongo) & [the mongo docs](https://docs.mongodb.com/manual/security/)

+#### Future plans

+- Add support for generation of BTC addresses based on TapRoot extended key (currently xpub and zpubs are supported)
+- Add support for lightning payments
+- Add support for Ether payments
+- Prevent reuse of addresses by checking either a local or remote full node whether they contain any balance yet
+- Notify recipient when payment's been received and had at least 1 confirmation
+- ...